ibm-watson-data-lab/watson-ml-scoring-util-nodejs/README.md

 WML_DEPLOYMENT_ID=
 ```

-2. Fill in username, password, and instance ID using the credentials in your IBM Watson Machine Learning service
+2. Fill in username, password, and instance ID using the credentials in your IBM Watson Machine Learning service:
-  1. Go to the service in your IBM Cloud instance
+  - Go to the service in your IBM Cloud instance
-  2. Click _Service Credentials_
+  - Click _Service Credentials_
-  3. Expand your credentials
+  - Expand your credentials

 ![Watson ML Service Credentials](https://raw.githubusercontent.com/ibm-watson-data-lab/watson-ml-scoring-util-nodejs/master/readme/img/watson-ml-credentials.png)

 3. Fill in your Model ID and Deployment ID
-  1. Go to your model under the Assets in your Data Science Platform or Watson Data Platform account
+  - Go to your model under the Assets in your Data Science Platform or Watson Data Platform account
-  2. Click the _Deployments_ tab
+  - Click the _Deployments_ tab
-  3. Click the deployment
+  - Click the deployment
-  4. Copy and paste the Deployment ID and Model ID values
+  - Copy and paste the Deployment ID and Model ID values

 ![Watson ML Model Deployment](https://raw.githubusercontent.com/ibm-watson-data-lab/watson-ml-scoring-util-nodejs/master/readme/img/watson-ml-model-deployment.png)